 Unless you have a six-figure sum burning a hole in your bank account, you’ll have to do a lot of research.
 Start with getting a clear idea of what you want from your home automation system.

 Do you want an all singing, all dancing system?
 Or are you only concerned about being able to control lights and blinds?

 Having a clear idea enables you to quickly select the right home automation system for you.

 Next, see if you can find someone with a smart home who can give you honest feedback and advice.
 Even if this is only online, any advice will help you.

 Most dealers have excellence showrooms which demonstrate the technology in action.
 You can usually have a look around and use this opportunity to road test a system.
 You probably can also get a quote for your property as well.

-Again read as much as you can on home automation.
+When it comes to building your home automation system, start by reading as much as you can.
 Think about what’s important versus what’s nice to have.
 Try before buying.
 And make sure you stick to your budget!